KeyboardKit/KeyboardKitPro/README.md

     <img src ="https://github.com/KeyboardKit/KeyboardKit/blob/master/Resources/Demo.gif?raw=true" width="300" />
 </p>

-KeyboardKit Pro extends KeyboardKit with pro features, such as localized services, autocomplete services and more views.
-It requires a [commercial license][Licenses] to be used.
+KeyboardKit Pro is an extension to [KeyboardKit][KeyboardKit] and extends the core library with pro features, such as locale-specific keyboards, input sets and services, local and remote autocomplete services, more views etc. It requires a [commercial license][Licenses] to be used.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo apps for inspiration.